tteeoo/static-website/src/software.md

 In my spare time I like to write software.
 I think programming is a great hobby.
 It's like building machines, except you don't need to deal with the unreliable and expensive nature of physical materials.
-Below are some featured projects of mine.

-Most of it can be found on [GitHub](https://github.com/tteeoo), and some on my [personal Git server](https://git.theohenson.com).
+Most of my software can be found on [GitHub](https://github.com/tteeoo), and some on my [personal Git server](https://git.theohenson.com).
-In the future I will likely post some of things I have made on this website.
+In the future I will likely post some of the things I have made on this website.